danieltarazona/Inventario/readme.md

 Thank you for considering contributing to the Laravel framework!
 The contribution guide can be found in the [Inventar.io documentation](http://inventar.io/docs/contributions).

 ## To Do
-- Trigger to Create Cart
+- Evento Create Cart after UserRegister
 - Cart Checkout
-  - Carbon
   - Calendar
   - Cancel and Accept
 - Confirm Box